lauryndbrown/BabyBrowser/README.md

   - Base Browser CSS
   - Style Sheet Cascading
   - CSS calculated as-needed by the interpreter
-  - On-Demand CSS Interpreter to add styles to the DOM
-  - CSS style inheritance
   - Translation of the DOM to PyQT elements
 ## Implemented HTML
   - Head Tags: Title, Style